roboconf/roboconf.github.io/en/user-guide/faq.md

 a Bash and a Puppet plug-ins.
 It means Roboconf receipts can be either bash scripts or Puppet modules.

 No plug-in has been developed for Chef and CfEngine (yet), but we have this in mind.
-This plug-in approach allow to use and mix various solutions in a deployment, depending on yours needs.
+This plug-in approach allows to use and mix various solutions in a deployment.
 It also makes Roboconf an extensible solution that can fit various requirements.